 11:45 Tour Thorne Bay greenhouse and boiler

-Question and answer with Megan Fitzpatrick (teacher) and Jonathan
+Question and answer with Laura Cooper (greenhouse manager), Jonathan

-Fitzpatrick (engineer), and students of Thorne Bay School
+Fitzpatrick (engineer), Priscilla Goulding (finance) and students of Thorne Bay School

 12:45pm Lunch at Thorne Bay Cafe (student operated café)